Skip to main content

 • Implement different layers of protection based on criticality/security levels defined (refer to the image below).
 For example, consider measures such as implementation of strong security baselines, industrial firewalls (if needed), application whitelisting etc. for critical assets.

-• Develop an OT/IACS framework aligned with industry leading practices such as ISA/IEC 62443 and NIST, thereby setting the organization’s OT/IACS cybersecurity baseline and compliance requirements covering the various domains of OT/IACS cybersecurity.
+• Develop an OT/IACS framework aligned with industry leading practices such as ISA/IEC 62443 and NIST, thereby setting the organisation’s OT/IACS cybersecurity baseline and compliance requirements covering the various domains of OT/IACS cybersecurity.
 The framework should also include clear roles and responsibilities (including a RASCI Matrix) pertaining to OT/IACS cybersecurity.

 • Monitor your OT/IACS environment to analyse expected behaviour and document this as a baseline which ultimately allows you to identify “suspicious” behaviour when implementing continuous monitoring and logging capabilities.

 • Prior to conducting a vulnerability assessment, always consult with your asset owner, maintenance/service providers and product suppliers (OEM vendors), since vulnerability scanner/tools could have an impact on availability of the OT/IACS assets resulting in severe consequences (business interruption, equipment damage, etc.).
-Decide on alternative strategies in case a vulnerability assessment using a tool is not possible (e.g., identify vulnerabilities associated with your OT/IACS assets manually using public sources, utilize threat intelligence for zero-day exploits and consult with your product suppliers).
+Decide on alternative strategies in case a vulnerability assessment using a tool is not possible (e.g., identify vulnerabilities associated with your OT/IACS assets manually using public sources, utilise threat intelligence for zero-day exploits and consult with your product suppliers).

 • Ensure timely and adequate patching of systems to address vulnerabilities.
 However, wherever not feasible, explore other strategies such as implementing strong mitigating controls like system hardening, monitoring, and segmentation.